JoJo Romero

-Joseph Abel Romero (born September 9, 1996), is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He played for the Philadelphia Phillies from 2020 to 2022.
+Joseph Abel "Jojo" Romero (born September 9, 1996) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
+He has previously played in MLB for the Philadelphia Phillies.
+Romero also represents the Mexico national baseball team.

 Early life

-Romero was born on September 9, 1996 in Camarillo, California, the eldest of three children.
+Romero was born on September 9, 1996, in Camarillo, California, the eldest of three children.
 He cites his experience watching his father play in a Southern California baseball league as inspiring him to take up the sport.
+He is of Mexican descent, and got his nickname from his grandfather who couldn't pronounce his name in English.

 Baseball career

 Romero attended Oxnard High School in Oxnard, California.
 In 2013, as a junior, he went 10–2 with a 1.24 earned run average (ERA) along with batting .308.
 Romero then played college baseball at the University of Nevada and Yavapai College.

 Minor leagues

 Romero was drafted by the Philadelphia Phillies in the fourth round (107th pick overall) of the 2016 Major League Baseball draft.
 After signing, Romero made his professional debut with the Williamsport Crosscutters.
 He spent the whole season there, going 2–2 with a 2.56 ERA in ten games.

 In 2017, Romero played for the Lakewood BlueClaws and Clearwater Threshers.
 After posting a combined 10–3 (W–L) record, with a 2.16 ERA, and 128 strikeouts, he was named the Phillies’ minor league pitcher of the year.
 Showing a glimpse of Romero’s enormous promise, on May 10, 2017, he threw eight one-hit innings against the Greenville Drive, in a BlueClaws home victory at FirstEnergy Park.

 In 2018, with the Reading Fightin Phils, Romero was 7–6 with a 3.80 ERA, with 100 strikeouts in 106.2 innings.
 He was selected to play in the Arizona Fall League for the Scottsdale Scorpions following the 2019 season.
 On November 20, 2019, Romero was added to the Phils’ 40–man roster.